 - There is a set of guidelines for filming and photography under the Bylaw.
 What kind of filming or photography is governed by these guidelines?

 - Is an application required for taking wedding photos in WKCD?

 - Can we organise classes and events in the Park?

 WKCDA wishes to see people getting the maximum enjoyment from the Park and open areas in WKCD without overriding and interfering management but in order to ensure public safety and that the activity of one individual park user does not unduly disturb another, the Bylaw and Guidelines are needed to enable WKCDA to provide a safe and secure facility.

-To ensure consistent safe and secure use of the WKCD, the Bylaw is to apply to the Park and public open spaces in the WKCD.
+To ensure consistent safety and security of WKCD, the Bylaw is to be applied to the Park and public open spaces in WKCD.
 These public open spaces include the Park, Artist Square, M+ podium, Xiqu Square, the Avenue and the Waterfront Promenade.

 WKCDA considered all the views together and took them into account and refined the Bylaw for introduction to LegCo for positive vetting.
 The Bylaw was gazetted in June 2016.